tin2tin/Shot_Detection/README.md

 ## Installation
 Install the add-on as any Blender add-on.
-It is depenadant on this python lib: https://github.com/Breakthrough/PySceneDetect It should be installed automatically.
+It is depenadant on this python lib: https://github.com/Breakthrough/PySceneDetect by Brandon Castellano.
+It should be installed automatically.
 If not, then this add-on on can be used to install it: https://github.com/amb/blender_pip